 There are those quintessential skills that we can all agree every human should have, including wilderness and survival skills.
-However, in this day and age, there are another set of skills we should acquire in addition to basic survival skills.
+However, in this day and age, there are some things you should know how to do.
+This is another set of skills we should acquire in addition to basic survival skills.
 Don’t underestimate the importance of being prepared for an emergency.
-In this list you will find all the skills you need to be self reliant in our information era, as well as emergency related skills.
-Here’s 54 things everyone needs to know how to do.

 1. You should know how to start a fire without matches.

-You never know when this might come in handy- a fire is one of the most important elements for survival for a human being- providing warmth, light, and energy.
+You never know when this might come in handy—fire is one of the most important elements for survival for a human being- providing warmth, light, and energy.

 2. You should know basic survival skills.

 Should you ever be stranded in a forest or forced to survive outside, you’d want to know the best places to get water, what you can and cannot eat in the wild, where to build a makeshift bed, how to catch a fish, how to correctly cross a river, how to keep your core body temperature high… and much more.
 Get a survival guide and begin learning.

 3. You should know how to grow your own vegetables.

 Even if you live in a city, you should make an effort to learn to grow your own food- including all kinds of vegetables, herbs, and fruits.
 It takes a lot of skill, experience, and time to make these plants yield valuable output- so if you’re interested in learning this- don’t waste another minute.
 You might need this skill one day.

 If you don’t know how to swim yet, you need to seriously consider learning.
 There are a number of emergency situations where you might need to swim in order to survive or help someone else in the water.